 Quick Thaw Methods

 - Method 1: Preheat oven to 175° while you prepare rolls as stated in step 1 above.
 Before placing the rolls in the oven be sure to turn it off.
 After the first 1 hour begin checking the rolls every 30 minutes until they have doubled in size.
-Continue as directed above.
+Once thawed, remove pan from the oven and continue as directed in step 2 above.

 - Method 2: Place the pan of frozen rolls in the oven with the light on and a pour hot water into a shallow pan that's set on the lower rack.
 Place the rolls on the rack above the pan of water and close the door.
-Follow the same instructions for timing as the method above.
+Once thawed, remove pan from oven and follow the same instructions as in step 2 above.

 Overnight Thawing Method

 - Place the prepared pan of Rhodes frozen dinner rolls into the refrigerator for 8-10 hours or overnight, but the next morning (or after 8-10 hours in the refrigerator) they need to be put in a warm place for about an hour.
 Again, you are looking for the rolls to be soft and fluffy.
-Follow the baking instructions as directed above.
+Follow the baking instructions as directed above starting at step 2.

 - Spray plastic wrap with nonstick spray.
 If not the rolls will deflate when the plastic is removed.